AerialMantis/staging.aerialmantis.github.io/_posts/2017-03-08-template-keywords.md

 void foo(T t);
 ```

-However there are two other contexts where it is nessesary to use the `template` and `typename` keywords, which often cause confusion at first sight.
-This post aims to demistify these cases, explaining when and why they are needed.
+However, there are two other contexts where it is necessary to use the `template` and `typename` keywords, which often cause confusion at first sight.
+This post aims to demystify these cases, explaining when and why they are needed.

 ## Template Keyword
 Consider the following code example: